 - Most park trails are in the Philip Burton Wilderness and are not open to dogs, pets, bicycling or motorized vehicles.
 Special guide animals are the exception, but must be identifiable.

 - Give wildlife space, especially during sensitive times including mating, nesting, raising young, or winter.
 If you come across a baby animal, don't worry - the mother is out foraging and will return.
 This is completely normal.
 If you are concerned, report it to the visitor center, but do not move any animals.

-- Do not mimic animal noises or bird calls, this can cause confusion is not allowed in the park.
+- Do not mimic animal noises or bird calls, this can cause confusion and is not allowed in the park.